T. Provisions, contingent liabilities and contingent assets

 g.
 The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority.

 h.
-The Company do not have any charges or satisfaction, which is yet to be registered with ROC beyond the statutory period.
+The Company does not have any charges or satisfaction, which is yet to be registered with ROC beyond the statutory period.

 E. Terms and Conditions: